 Do you want to try something eye-opening for the New Year?

-No, it’s not a list of empty New Year resolutions (nor is it a strange sex position).
+No, it’s not a list of empty New Year resolutions.

 …writing a letter to your Future Self.